-You can only submit an application between the published opening and closing dates.
+You can only submit one application between the published opening and closing dates.
 We cannot accept late applications.

-If you are successful, we expect you will be able to commence your project from November 2021.
+If you are successful, we expect you will be able to commence your project from February 2023.

 Table 1: Expected timing for this grant opportunity